 Note that Jesus did this act of mercy under the Old Covenant (Old Testament) when there were strict requirements of fulfilment of the Law and severe penalties for violating the Law.
 If it were true that God wants you to suffer the consequences of your sin, Jesus should have forgiven her sin but allowed the Pharisees to execute the woman by stoning in accordance with the Law, such punishment being the consequence of her sin.

-Under the New Testament i.e. the New Covenant of Jesus Christ under which we live, Jesus fulfilled all the requirements of the Law on our behalf when He was crucified.
+Under the New Testament i.e. the New Covenant of Jesus Christ under which we live, Jesus fulfilled all the requirements of the Law on our behalf.
 [Matthew 5:17; Colossians 2:14] The Law was in fact meant to make us aware of our sins [Romans 3:20] and to bring us to Christ that we may be justified by faith.
 [Galatians 3:24] We now live under a covenant of grace where those who believe in and accept Jesus Christ as their Lord are not subject to any condemnation for their wrongdoing.
 Through repentance and asking for cleansing in His blood, their trespasses are forgiven.

 “So now there is no condemnation for those who are belong to Christ Jesus.”
 Romans 8:1 [New Living Translation]